This is a list of all writing workshops offered by the Student Learning Commons.

 Improve your writing by learning how different grammatical choices can help you present and develop your ideas.
 Students are encouraged to bring copy of a paper they are currently working on to apply the techniques to their own writing.

-Even if your term paper isn't due for weeks, it pays to start planning now.
-This workshop suggests techniques to understand your assignment, manage your time, create sound arguments from source materials, organize your ideas, and revise a first draft.
-You also learn how to use SFU's resources for more help.
+Even if your term paper isn't due for weeks, it pays to get started now!
+This workshop covers techniques to understand your assignment, manage your time, create well-supported arguments, organize your draft, and revise.
+You also learn where to find more help when you need it.